Income needed for a £350,000 mortgage in the UK

-Many people are concerned because they were denied a mortgage, or are applying for a mortgage with poor credit.
-The good news?
-Even if your credit is not perfect, the mortgage lenders that we work with can find the right mortgage for you.
+Many people are concerned because they were denied a mortgage or are applying for a mortgage with poor credit.

-Contact today for free mortgage advice.
+Contact us today for free mortgage advice.
 We will then introduce you to a mortgage lender who will be suitable for you.
-All mortgage providers have different lending criteria therefore we can find a mortgage lender tailored for you.

 Use our online mortgage calculator as a guide for your monthly repayments now

 Take a look below at our mortgage affordability calculator to find out how much money you can borrow based on your monthly income.
-If you prefer you can contact us, the mortgage broker for free mortgage advice.
-This could save you time and money.
+You can also contact us directly for mortgage advice.

 How does a mortgage lender assess income?